 Designed for the prospective educator, this course provides the opportunity to explore issues of diversity, including an understanding of the influence of exceptionalities, culture, family, gender, sexual orientation, socioeconomic status, religion, language of origin, ethnicity and age upon the educational experience.
 Students will explore personal attitudes toward diversity and exceptionalities.
-Students will be provided information on the Florida Educator Accomplished Practices and Sunshine State Standards.
+Students will be provided information on the Florida Educator Accomplished Practices and Common Core State Standards.
 A minimum of 15 hours of field-based experience working with diverse populations of children and youth in schools or similar settings is required.
 The field experience will not be via virtual modes of film or Internet.

 Prerequisite: ENC 1101 with a grade of "C" or higher or Corequisite ENC 1101.